DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-### One more thing
+### Better Reading Experience

-Although the code above looks good to go, it only provides part of the information in a feed item.
-For those who want a better reading experience, we can add the full article to each feed item, which in this case is the issue body.
+The previous code provides only part of the information for each feed item.
+To provide a better reading experience, we can add the full article to each feed item, in this case the issue body.

+Here's the updated code:

 ```js{12,29-43,48}
 const got = require('@/utils/got');